Make the most of your machine with these Must-Know KitchenAid Stand Mixer Hacks that make food prep easier than ever!

 You need this trick when mixing dry ingredients like flour and bulky wet ingredients that may fly all over your kitchen.

-Pop the bowl and beater in the freezer and keep the egg whites (or cream) chilled in the fridge until just before you start whipping.
+Pop the bowl and beater in the freezer and keep the egg whites (or cream) chilled in the fridge until just before you start whipping to get better results.

-No need to buy store-bought Play-Doh when you can make your own less expensive, all natural version at home in minutes!
+No need to buy store-bought Play-Doh when you can make your own less expensive, all natural version at home in minutes with ingredients you probably already have in your kitchen!

 Prevent dust from settling in your mixing bowl during storage with a shower cap.